Habbo: Sponsorship

 As a website geared towards teenagers, Habbo has attracted sponsorship from outside entities and organizations.
 This sponsorship includes visits by musicians (such as Gorillaz, Skye Sweetnam, Jamelia, and Akon) as well as various corporations.
 In 2014, Habbo associated itself with the company DitchTheLabel which hosts various anti-bullying sessions on Habbo.

 Reception

 In November 2001, The Daily Telegraph listed Habbo as a top-10 chat and instant messaging site, describing it as "great-looking" and "proving popular with teenagers."
 In 2005 and 2006, Habbo Australia received the NetGuide Online Web Award for "Best kids'/youth website".
 In September 2006, Sulake won Deloitte's Fast 50 competition.

-Common Sense Media, a non-profit association advocating for children and families, and studying the effects that media and technology have on young users, reports that foul talk and sexy chat rooms dominate [this] virtual world, giving it one star out of five and not recommending it for kids of any age.
+Common Sense Media, a non-profit association advocating for children and families, and studying the effects that media and technology have on young users, reports that "[f]oul talk and sexy chat rooms dominate [this] virtual world", giving it one star out of five and not recommending it for kids of any age.

 In 2009, Habbo won the Most Innovative Launch Campaign 2009 in The Media Guardian Innovation Awards.